 Caesar: You have powerful gods on your side.

 - Longest Pregnancy Ever: Eirene tells Pullo of her pregnancy during historical events that occur around 42 B.C.
 Judging by other historical events, like the betrothal of Octavian and Livia, she is still pregnant in 39 or 38 B.C.
-This is reportedly due to the necessary rewriting of the last few scripts, see Too Good to Last and Executive Meddling on this page.
+This is reportedly due to the necessary rewriting of the last few scripts.

 Atia: You will penetrate somebody today or I shall burn your wretched books at the yard.